top of page

 • Grow spiritually, showing positive changes in their lives (John 15:8)

-• Help others learn about Jesus and follow His teachings (Matthew 28:19-20)
+• Help others learn about Jesus and follow His teachings (Matt 28:19-20)

 Desperate Pleading